StructifyAI/structify/docs/source/get_started/quickstart.rst

    }

    # Use the schema to create the dataset
-   books_dataset = client.dataset.user_create(json=schema)
+   books_dataset = Structify.dataset.create(schema)

-   #Specify the source to populate the dataset from
+   # Specify the source to populate the dataset from as a Python Enum
+   source = Internet.Goodreads
-   source = {"source": "Internet", "specification": "https://www.goodreads.com/"}
+   Structify.agents.create(dataset = "books", source = source)

-   client.dataset.populate(books_dataset['id'], json=source)
+   # Run the agent to populate the dataset
+   Structify.it("books")

 .. tip::
-   You could just as easily use the ``client.dataset.schema.llm_create`` method to create a dataset with a schema that is automatically generated from the description included in the example above.
+   You could just as easily use the ``client.dataset.llm-create`` method to create a dataset with a schema that is automatically generated from the description included in the example above.

 With that, you are on your way to structifying your data.